Get insider access

 3. Best Mid-Range Camera For Bird Photography

 While they aren't as portable as newer mirrorless models, DSLRs are a great choice for those who want to save some money.
 The Canon EOS 90D is an excellent mid-range DSLR that's well-suited to bird photography.
-While it's fairly bulky, it uses a high-resolution APS-C sensor, just like the Canon EOS R7, so you can use full-frame telephoto lenses for longer effective focal lengths.
+While it's fairly bulky, it uses a high-resolution APS-C sensor, just like the Canon EOS R7, giving you some cropping leeway and slightly more portable lens options than you'd get with a full-frame camera.
 There are plenty of EF and EF-S lenses to choose from, and the camera's built to last, with a battery life that beats every other option on this list.

 See our review